cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - A Lambda can also be set to trigger off an S3 access (Get or Put Object)
+  - We do not do that because of irregularities in the DLT logging mechanism; it just acts glitchy
-- You can configure your Lambda to execute off of the default Test; obviously this is useful
+- You can configure your Lambda to execute off of the Test button
+  - Go through the default configuration process; you don't have to modify anything
+  - Save and click the Test button.
+It will fail for now until everything is in place

 ### 4 SNS